sophia webster wins the bfc designer fashion fund

 Her magical touch with accessories may have captured the world’s attention, but her brain and business skills secured her the prize.

 Caroline Rush, Sophia Webster, Alexandra Shulman

 Last night it was announced that shoe designer and accessory savant Sophia Webster has won this year's BFC Designer Fashion Fund.
-Chair of the fund Alexandra Shulman OBE reflected that Sophie won over the judges with work that "encapsulates all the originality and creativity that British fashion is known".
+Chair of the fund Alexandra Shulman OBE reflected that Sophia won over the judges with work that "encapsulates all the originality and creativity that British fashion is known for."

 Caroline Rush, Chief Executive of the British Fashion Council, said "the judging committee was impressed by her brilliant talent and thorough business acumen," and her magical ability to "turn accessories into masterpieces."

 Sophia's said that she hopes the prize will help her open her first physical store, and move her expanding team to a larger office.
 We hope she considers using any leftover coin to put Edward Meadham's recent LFW collection of dresses inspired by her shoes into production.